algolia/autocomplete/packages/website/docs/adding-suggested-searches.md

 With [some configuration](https://www.algolia.com/doc/guides/getting-insights-and-analytics/leveraging-analytics-data/query-suggestions/how-to/adding-category-suggestions/), the Algolia [Query Suggestions](https://www.algolia.com/doc/guides/getting-insights-and-analytics/leveraging-analytics-data/query-suggestions/) feature adds relevant categories to suggestion records.
 Please refer to the [index schema](https://www.algolia.com/doc/guides/building-search-ui/ui-and-ux-patterns/query-suggestions/how-to/adding-category-suggestions/js/#suggestions-with-categories-index-schema) to see how the feature stores information on each suggestion record.

-To display categories with the suggestions, you need to define the attribute to retrieve category information from, using the `categoryAttribute` option when instantiating your plugin.
+To display categories with the suggestions, you need to define the attribute to retrieve category information from, using the `categoryAttribute` option when instantiating the plugin.

 In this example, the category data is stored in the nested attribute `instant_search.facets.exact_matches.categories`.
 With this structure, you only need to provide `categories` as the `categoryAttribute`.